exploratory-io/book/viz/errbar.md

 ### Ratio mode

-If you assign a column and aggregation function that don't match the Mean mode criteria, it becomes the Ratio mode.
-The Error Bar calculation is based on the ratio of the values.
+If you assign a column and aggregation function that don't match the Mean mode criteria above, it becomes the Ratio mode.
+The Error Bar calculation is based on the ratio of the value counts.